Want the perfect workout program?Take Quiz

 Let’s explore a few more components of bulking, then move on to the food!

 There are two “types” of bulking – clean and dirty.
 This refers to the calorie source: with clean bulking, the goal is to minimize fat gain, while; with dirty bulking, the goal is to maximize total gains.
 There is no better choice here – it depends on your goals and what you can handle, although dirty bulking is generally easier and takes less time to reach a target weight.
 Clean bulking is ideal as it can be difficult to cycle between bulking and cutting to achieve “the” physique.
+A good example of clean bulking is the Vertical Diet, a dietary plan that encourages high caloric foods that are gut-friendly and easy to digest.

 The meals presented here fall in the middle of clean and dirty.
 They were developed to help provide extra calories but will leave you feeling healthy.
+Regardless of whether you opt for clean or dirty bulking, make sure you're consuming the best food for muscles daily to support muscle growth and recovery.

 Before you consider bulking (or cutting), you need to have an idea of how much energy you expend in a day or your Total Daily Energy Expenditure.
 Then, you can calculate TDEE using these formulas: